 What does it take to become a master sommelier?

 Step one is to become a sommelier.
-To non-industry people, it probably sounds like a neat excuse to get paid for drinking-okay, maybe it is.
-Master Sommeliers take particular pride in their work.
-It is well warranted.
-They are a great deal more than a well-informed drinking buddy or someone to call upon a Saturday afternoon when the labels get confusing at the wine shop.
+To non-industry people, it probably sounds like a neat excuse to get paid for drinking- okay, maybe it is Master Sommeliers take particular pride in their work It is well warranted They are much more than a well-informed drinking buddy or someone to call upon a Saturday afternoon when the labels get confusing at the wine shop.

 A day in the life of a sommelier reads something like Willy Wonka minus the gore.
-Being lost in a candy factory of sorts where flavor and composition are like music to your ears.
+Being in a candy factory where flavor and composition are like music to your ears.
 Sommeliers curate wines for the restaurant’s menu; they learn everything there is to know about them.
-Not just the haughty ‘its a Bordeaux blend’ plus the list of varietals, but down to the careful aspects the winemaker employs to make this creation.
+Not just the haughty ‘it’s a Bordeaux blend’ plus the list of varietals, but also the careful aspects the winemaker employs to make this creation.

-Armed with that, a good Sommelier will take charge of the floor ( restaurant speak for the dining room.) and recommend wines with food pairings, not to mention train the waitstaff.
-It goes without saying, this is a valuable investment that requires some experience and patience.
+Armed with that, a good Sommelier will take charge of the floor ( restaurant speak for the dining room) and recommend wines with food pairings, not to mention train the waitstaff.
+It goes without saying that this is a valuable investment that requires some experience and patience.
 The good news?
-It pays well after each stage if done right.
+If done right, it pays well after each stage.
 You will have to spend hours studying and money tasting.
 Be warned; it can get quite exhausting.

 Know Your Goals

-If your focus is merely getting acquainted with wine on an entry-level or even the more coveted prize of Master Sommelier, there are ways to get you there.
-Know beforehand that it will take time, and try to be easy on yourself if achievements don’t come as swiftly.
-For most aspiring Master Sommeliers, this can be an investment of a minimum of 10 years!
+If your focus is merely getting acquainted with wine at an entry level or even the more coveted prize of Master Sommelier, there are ways to get you there.
+Know beforehand that it will take time; try to be easy on yourself if achievements don’t come as swiftly.
+For most aspiring Master Sommeliers, this can be an investment of at least 10 years!
 Fundamental knowledge and passion are what will get you in the door.

-In these articles, we highlighted some sommelier certification programs that you can apply to get you started.
-The Court of Master Sommelier, National Wine School, and the Wine & Spirit Education Trust are the wine industry’s most recognized educating bodies.
+In these articles, we highlighted some sommelier certification programs you can apply to get started.
+The Court of Master Sommelier National Wine School and the Wine & Spirits Education Trust are the wine industry’s most recognized educational bodies.

 Some of their programs might involve a considerable amount of travel.
-Others have Approved Program Providers (APPs) that behave like a franchise operation, where you can sit for your paper.
+Others have Approved Program Providers (APPs) that behave like a franchise operation, where you can sit for your exam.
 Several aspiring Somms take advantage of this and travel the world to take their examinations in different wine-producing regions.
-This is critical for exposure-do it when you can.
+This is critical for exposure – do it when you can.
 In wine, you have to appreciate it to comprehend it.
-Before you make a choice, you should do a deep dive into a wine school near you.
+Before you make a choice, y u should do a deep dive into a wine school near you.

 An establishment like the Napa Wine Academy (one of the best wine schools in America) can offer all these programs under one roof.